roshanis/10kings/chapter1_marthanda_varma_revised.md

 "Yes," I said.
 "Until they are not."

 He studied me for a long moment, then smiled that thin, sad smile I had come to recognize.
 "Very well.
 Go north.
 Tell your sardars what you have seen here.
-Tell them Europeans can bleed and that a king in the south has already proven it."
+Tell them Europeans can bleed and that a king in the south has already proven it.
+Here take this."
+He reached into his pocket and pulled out a purse.
+"Take it."

 The Tiger of Travancore never wasted anything, not even my refusal.
 If he could not keep my sword, he would use my tongue.

-On the final night of the sixth month, when monsoon rains masked all sound, I walked out through palace courtyards where the guards somehow failed to notice a Maratha officer slipping into the dark.
+On a night near the end of that year, when monsoon rains masked all sound, I walked out through palace courtyards where the guards somehow failed to notice a Maratha officer slipping into the dark.
 It felt less like an escape than a release.

 As I stumbled north through fever and starvation, reaching Maratha territory weeks later, my commanders asked what I had learned in Travancore.
 I told them everything: the military reforms, the intelligence networks, the governance that had broken European power, the way cavalry, muskets, and sea power had been fused into a single weapon.